amgfernandes/neuroeduai/content/authors/admin/_index.md

 #- Researchers
 #- Visitors
 ---
-<p style="text-align: justify;">I am a Postdoctoral Researcher at the Max Planck Institute of Neurobiology, fascinated by the analysis of data to extract valuable insights and create knowledge.
+<p style="text-align: left;">I am an experienced Neuroscientist fascinated by the analysis of data to extract valuable insights and create knowledge.
 I believe that knowledge and education empower people and improve our world.
-I am an experienced Neuroscientist using machine learning methods for the analysis of big data.
 I love teaching and to work in a team to solve complex questions.</p>